ministryofjustice/laa-manage-your-civil-cases/README.md

 - Ignores the `public/assets/` directory
 - Adds a 500ms delay before restarting to avoid excessive restarts during rapid file changes

-The development workflow is started with the `npm run dev` script, which builds the project and then concurrently runs TypeScript in watch mode and nodemon for server restarts.
+The development workflow is started with the `yarn dev` script, which builds the project and then concurrently runs TypeScript in watch mode and nodemon for server restarts.

 ### Type definitions
 - Type definitions for Node, Express, and other dependencies are included as dev dependencies (see `@types/*` packages in `package.json`).